-Il Carpaccio restaurant has partnered with the three-star restaurant Da Vittorio, and welcomes its two Chefs Oliver Piras and Alessandra Del Favero.
-They are taking the lead of the mythical restaurant of the Palace, to propose a gastronomic Italian cuisine, authentic and gourmet, through an exclusive menu, created in partnership with the Chefs of Da Vittorio, Enrico and Roberto Cerea.
+Il Carpaccio restaurant in collaboration with the three-star restaurant Da Vittorio, is led by Chefs Oliver Piras and Alessandra Del Favero since October 2021.
+They are proposing a gastronomic Italian cuisine, authentic and gourmet.
+It has been awarded 1 Star only six months after its reopening in the Michelin Guide 2022.

-On his side, Pastry Chef Quentin Lechat has successfully reinterpreted many classic Italian desserts and our outstanding sommelier shares with great pleasure his passion for Italian wines.
+Classic Italian desserts are successfully reinterpreted by our pastry Chefs and our outstanding Sommelier shares with great pleasure his passion for Italian wines.

-Open from Tuesday to Saturday for lunch and dinner.
+Open from Tuesday to Friday for lunch and from Tuesday to Saturday for dinner.

 Lunch and dinner in the garden during warm weather.
-Tel: +33 (0) 1 42 99 88 12 Email: dining.paris@raffles.com

-LE BAR LONG
+Le Bar Long

 A place to meet and talk, this bar is an unusual spot - its structure is broken up by large white linen curtains, works of art and a surprising collection of lamps and chandeliers.
 Located at the heart of the hotel, Le Bar Long is a high, long, narrow and luminous bar.

 For this space, designer Philippe Starck wanted to break with convention, the repetitive face-to-face layout between patrons and a bartender moving behind a bar.
 This is a place where people stop, talk, read and enjoy the great classics of luxury hotel bars or chic tapas, all served with original cocktails.

 Open daily all day long.

 Served in the garden during warm weather.
-Tel: +33 (0) 1 42 99 98 50 Email: dining.paris@raffles.com